scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Path Construction (Segment Combinations) {#construction}

 Paths are discovered by the SCION control plane which makes them available to SCION endpoints in the form of path segments.
-As described in {{I-D.scion-cp}}, there are three kinds of path segments: up, down, and core.
+As described in {{I-D.dekater-scion-controlplane}}, there are three kinds of path segments: up, down, and core.
 In the data plane, a SCION endpoint creates end-to-end paths from the path segments by combining multiple path segments.
 Depending on the network topology, a SCION forwarding path can consist of one, two, or three segments.
 Each path segment contains several Hop Fields representing the ASes on the segment as well as one Info Field with basic information about the segment, such as a timestamp.

 Segments cannot be combined arbitrarily.
 To construct a valid forwarding path, the source endpoint MUST obey the following rules: